Congratulations Graduates

 Doctoral hooding is a symbolic gesture that represents the culmination of scholarly and personal achievement.
 During the ceremony, the hood is placed over a student’s head by a mentor or senior scholar, marking the transition from learner to producer or contributor in one’s field.
 It recognizes their academic achievements and welcomes them into the community of scholars.

-If you are a graduate, we hope that you’ll join us for the Doctoral Hooding Ceremony to celebrate of all you have accomplished, surrounded by the family, friends, mentors and colleagues who helped you succeed.
+We are excited to celebrate all you have accomplished, surrounded by the family, friends, mentors, and colleagues who helped you succeed.

 Sincerely,